-The Special Action module is used to accommodate unique characteristics of a watershed, such as:
+The Special Action module is used to accommodate unique characteristics of a watershed, such as the following.:

-- Modeling human interventions in a watershed: Events such as plowing, cultivation, fertilizer and pesticide application, and harvesting can be simulated in this way. - Changing parameter values: For example, a user may wish to alter the value of a parameter for which 12 monthly values cannot be supplied.
+- Modeling human interventions in a watershed.
+For example, e: Events such as plowing, cultivation, fertilizer and pesticide application, and harvesting can be simulated with this modulein this way. - Changing parameter values. + For example, a user may wish to alter the value of a parameter for which 12 monthly values cannot be supplied.
 This can be done by specifying a special action for that variable.
-The parameter could be reset to its original value by specifying a later action. - Preventing double accounting for water and wetland areas: Special Actions were used to separate the riparian wetland PERLND areas and RCHRES water areas. - Describing connections between groundwater and surface water: Special Actions for connections between groundwater and surface water was used to estimate recharge through sinks into the groundwater or discharge from the groundwater through spring flow or seepage. - Accounting for different conditions during a simulation run.
+The parameter canould be reset to its original value by specifying a later action. - Preventing double accounting for water and wetland areas.[±] Special Actions were used to separate the riparian wetland PERLND areas and RCHRES water areas. - Describing connections between groundwater and surface water.[÷] Special Actions for connections between groundwater and surface water was used to estimate recharge through sinks into the groundwater or discharge from the groundwater through spring flow or seepage. - Accounting for different conditions during a simulation run.